hassanasrf/custom-middleware-laravel-9/README.md

 }
 ```

-Step 2 : Register This Middleware on Kernel File
+Step 2 : Register This Middleware on Kernel File <br>
 Now, we have to register this middleware on the kernel file.
 ```php
 app/Http/Kernel.php